atharva-khewle/OrionHub/README.md

 ## Development Status

 Currently, OrionHub is in the development phase.
-We are dedicated to creating a dynamic and user-friendly platform.
+I am dedicated to creating a dynamic and user-friendly platform.
 Keep an eye on this repository for updates and advancements in the project!